recent posts

 Understanding these key concepts is essential for working with SQL databases effectively:

-- Tables: The primary storage structure, akin to spreadsheets, where data is organized into rows and columns.
+• Tables: The fundamental structure where data is stored in rows and columns.

-- Primary Keys: A unique identifier for each row in a table.
+• Primary Keys: A unique identifier for each record in a table.

-- Normalization: The process of organizing data to reduce redundancy and improve consistency.
+• Normalization: Organizing data to minimize redundancy and improve consistency.

 Advantages of SQL Databases